Mars254/Code-Challenge/README.md

 - [x] Update the website
 - [x] Contact the media

-### Getting Started 🤩
+### Getting Started: 🤩
-       * Follow the instructions below to get a copy of the project up and running on your local machine. *
+        Follow the instructions below to get a copy of the project up and running on your local machine.

 ### System Requirements :
   - Operating system (Windoes 10+, MacOS, Linux, etc.)